How to Select Visible Cells in Excel (5 Quick Tricks)

 verification of select visible cells in excel using paste command

-The Go To Special feature in Excel can quickly find and select a specific type of cells within the worksheet.
-We will use this feature and see how to select visible cells in the Excel worksheet.
+The Go To Special feature in Excel can quickly find and select a specific type of cells, including only the visible cells.

 clicking on Go To Special command